Pairings

 Relay uses POST /v1/messages with origin metadata attached.

 If a pairing has a configured token, Moltnet sends it as Authorization: Bearer <token> on discovery and relay requests.
-The token is config-only metadata and is not returned by GET /v1/pairings.
+See Authentication for the full bearer-token model.

 Config